Money

 14 days out: final settlements

-퇴직연말정산 runs at termination or within 14 days.
+퇴직연말정산 (mid-year tax settlement, 중도퇴사 연말정산) runs at your termination payroll, typically with the final paycheck.
 Your employer should provide:

 Move out and deposit return.
 By Korean law, the landlord must return the deposit when you move out and the keys change hands.
 If they refuse or delay past your departure date: